derhasi/freistilbox-docs/content/basics/support.md

 ## Support levels

 We offer two support levels, Standard Support and Premium Support.
-The most easy to spot difference is that Standard Support is available "12x5", i.e. from 06:00 to 18:00 UTC (08:00-20:00 CET) on weekdays.
+Standard Support is available "12x5", weekdays from 06:00 to 18:00 (UTC).

 With a Premium Support contract, you can reach our on-call support "24x7" — around the clock on any day.
-Due to our limited on-call capacity, support outside the 12x5 timeframe applies exclusively to production emergencies.

-Premium Support comes with more advantages, though, and you can find all the details on the [freistilbox website](http://www.freistilbox.com/support-levels/).
+(Due to our limited on-call capacity, support outside the 12x5 timeframe applies exclusively to production emergencies.)
+Premium Support comes with even more advantages, and you can find all the details on the [freistilbox website](http://www.freistilbox.com/support-levels/).

 ### Upgrading to Premium Support